Some helpful information…

-Rain Gear / Cool Weather Wear — We will run into light showers or rain sometimes.
+Rain Gear / Cool Weather Wear — On some of our tours we will run into light showers or rain sometimes.
 I carry a very light plastic poncho I can throw over me.
 (It fits in a 4"x6" pouch.)
 As far as cooler weather goes, think layers.

 Security — There will be times when we will be in areas where pickpockets operate.
 The number one item you want to protect is your passport!
 Dr. Manor recommends "pickpocket-proof pants" from Clothing Arts (clothingarts.com).
 I wear 5.11 pants, and they work well for me.
 We can loan you money or clothing, but we can't loan you our passport!
 I make a photocopy of my Passport, Driver's License, and Insurance Cards and have a copy of that in each piece of luggage I carry and in my backpack.

 Luggage — How much luggage should you take on the trip?
 Some folks like to take anything they think they might need.
 Others can pack everything they want for a 2-week trip in a carry-on!
 Keep in mind, that you will be toting your luggage at times.
 We will provide you luggage tags, but you may do something else to identify your luggage, like paint a bright sunflower on it!
 On my luggage tag, I don't put my home address and phone number (I don't want people to have it) — I put the address and phone number of my home church.
 (I don't put the church name on the tag.)